leoiania/leoiania/README.md

 ## :large_blue_diamond: Natural Language Processing
 ### :small_blue_diamond: The course in general
+This course focuses on **NLP**, covering the concepts of: text classification and generation, Sentiment Analysis, Topic Modelling, Embeddings.
+Moreover, one of the most relevant part is focused on deep neural network applied to text, using NLTK, SpaCy, TensorFlow - Keras and Pytorch.
+In the last part we learnt the Attention Concept and how it's used for encoder-decoder algorithm and transformers.
 ### :newspaper: 20 Newsgroup Classification
+The dataset, which is very popular in NLP tasks, contains about 20.000 documents divided into 20 categories.
+Our task was to classify the documents based on their content with three approaches: Machine Learning, Neural networks, Transformers.

 ## :large_blue_diamond: Applied Linear Models